 If you’ve been following me for a while, then you know I absolutely love World’s Best Cat Litter™.
 Their Attraction Action® Formula is specifically made for kitties who are having trouble or just flat out refusing to use the litter box.
 This high-performance litter has a natural, plant-based additive that safely draws your cat to the box.
 So if your cat is spraying indoors, try Attraction Action® to end the problem.

-How to Clean Up Cat Pee and Get Rid of the Smell
+How to Clean Up Cat Spray and Get Rid of the Smell

 Cat pee is… pungent!
 And it’s notoriously difficult to get rid of.
 I couldn’t use my oven or stove for months after Max began spraying on it.